 Due to Pink’s short term effects, the risk of users compulsively re-dosing before the initial dose has been metabolized by the body is extremely high.
 Addiction specialists suspect this may be causing many overdose deaths, especially in users already addiction to heroin.

-Since Pink is an opioid analgesic like heroin, naloxone (Narcan) may be used to counteract an overdose.
+Since Pink is an opioidlike heroin, naloxone (Narcan) may be used to counteract an overdose.
 Given as injections or nasal sprays, Narcan reverses respiratory distress in people overdosing on opioids by blocking action of endorphins and other pain-reducing chemicals produced naturally by the body.
 Researchers think endorphins operate on opioid receptors that Narcon effectively blocks during an overdose.
 However, it is not yet known if Narcon can help users overdosing on Pink and suffering a cardiac arrest.